matxx/feh-peeler/README.md

 ### Fixes

 1. handle "can use all" (ex: `Chill Atk/Res 3`)
+1. handle "imbue" only one ref in modal L!Sakura
 1. properly type all the `// eslint-disable-next-line @typescript-eslint/no-explicit-any`

 ## Setup